 Preheat oven to 350 deg F (Gas mark 4 or 180 deg C).

 Line a circular 10 inch (25 cm) cake tin (3 inches tall) with grease proof or other non-stick paper and grease the tin.
 (Please note that the cake will rise to 3 inches and collapse somewhat when cooled.
-If your cake tin is less than 10 inches wide and 3 inches tall I recommend that you use two cake tins.)
+If your cake tin is less than 10 inches wide and 3 inches tall it is recommended that you use two cake tins.)

 Break the chocolate into small pieces and melt it with butter over hot water.

 Beat the eggs with sugar, mix with flour, cocoa powder, baking powder and vanilla extract.